tyoung3/streamwork/README.md

 QuickStart
 ----------

-	* Download and install Go
+	* Download and install Go [v1.11.0 or better is best.
+1.9.7 and up should also work.
+	  Previous versions will need to run under $GOPATH/src without module/version support].
 	* Create a new directory in $GOPATH/mod.
-	* Change directory to $GOPATH/mod/foo
+	* Change directory to $GOPATH/mod/foo.
 	* Create $GOPATH/mod/foo/main.go:
 ```
 package  main